-One Pot Creamy Pasta Primavera is an easy meatless meal, ready in less than 30 minutes.
+Creamy pasta primavera is an easy one pot meal that's ready in less than 30 minutes.
 Fresh seasonal vegetables and pasta are coated in a creamy herb sauce.

 Creamy pasta primavera is easy to make with just a handful of simple ingredients.
 The cream sauce is filled with with light, fresh flavor from a squeeze of lemon juice and Italian herbs.